certtools/intelmq/docs/user/upgrade.rst

 Local repository
 ^^^^^^^^^^^^^^^^

-If you have an editable installation, refer to the instructions in the [Developers Guide](Developers-Guide.html#development-environment).
+If you have an editable installation, refer to the instructions in the :doc:`/dev/guide`.

 Update the repository depending on your setup (e.g. `git pull origin master`).